 When breastfeeding or lactating, your water consumption needs to be increased (just like pregnancy).
 Breastmilk contains 87% water so for you to replace the fluid lost in your breastmilk, you should be aiming to drink on average an extra 700mL of water per day.
 If your baby has high demands of breastmilk or you are feeding twins or triplets, this water requirement may be increased.

 As breastmilk production increases the amount of water you lose, maintaining water balance and minimising dehydration can be a challenge when you are lactating.
 Your body will always produce enough milk to meet the needs of your baby, even if that puts you at risk of dehydration.
 Placing a big drink bottle at your breastfeeding chair and ensuring it is always refilled is a great way to ensure adequate water intake when you are breastfeeding.
 Even setting remainders in your phone or notes on the fridge to remind you to drink water regularly if you easily forget.
-If you are feeling dehydrated or continually drinking less than recommended, you can also incorporate an electrolyte drink into your diet once a day, as well as having easily accessible snacks that are high in water in the fridge ready to eat.
+We highly recommend sipping on our Motherhood Hydration Powder to hydrate your hardworking body, as well as having easily accessible snacks that are high in water in the fridge ready to eat.
 Everything helps in keeping yourself hydrated and healthy mama.